airween/flextest/README.md

 * download the source
 * type a single `make` command

-This will generate the lex.yy.c C source, and the `myparser` binary.
+This will generate the lex.yy.c, myparser.tab.c C source (and the parser header), and the `myparser` binary.

 ### Executing program